 Why shouldn’t you use human care products for your pets?

 Skin and coat care for dogs is considerably more specialised than you may think.
 The anatomical differences between individual dog breeds are significant – and the same diversity applies to skin and coats.
-For example, if you were to compare a Newfoundlander with a Chihuahua, the differences soon become apparent.
-The Newfoundlander: large with relatively thick skin, a long topcoat and a dense undercoat.
+For example, if we compare a Newfoundland with a Chihuahua, the differences soon become apparent.
+The Newfoundland: large with relatively thick skin, a long topcoat and a dense undercoat.
 The Chihuahua: small with rather thin and sensitive skin, as well as a fine topcoat and almost no undercoat.

 The skin structure in dogs

-Besides the lack of sweat glands, one other significant difference as compared to human skin lies in the pH-value.
-Different mammals also have different pH-values.
-The average pH-value of a dog’s skin is 7.5, which is in the alkaline range, whereas the pH-value of human skin is in the acidic range at 5.0.
-Therefore, it is important to use a shampoo that is adapted to the specific requirements of a dog’s skin and that has a pH-value of approx. 7.0-7.5.
-This is the only way to preserve the protective function of the skin’s hydrolipid film, which means irritations can be actively avoided, even with frequent washing.
+Besides the lack of sweat glands, another significant difference lies in the skin pH value.
+Different mammals also have different pH values.
+The average pH value of the skin of a dog and a cat is 7.0-7.5 and 6.5 respectively (which is in the alkaline range), whereas the pH value of human skin is in the acidic range at 5.0.
+Therefore, it is extremely important to use a shampoo that is adapted to the specific needs of your pets’s skin and that has a balanced pH value of approx. 7.0-7.5 for dogs and 6.5-7.0 for cats.
+This is the only way to preserve the protective function of the skin’s hydrolipid film, which means irritations can be actively avoided, even after frequent bathing.

 Why individual care products for dogs?

-• Dogs have different needs than humans due to:
+• Dog breeds have individual care needs due to:

-• Dogs have different needs than we humans because of:
+• Dogs have different needs compared to humans’ due to:

 – The alkaline pH value of the skin